 2.3 Sampling

 The study was conducted in a completely randomized design with four treatments and five replicates.
-The treatment consisted in depositing rubber seed cake at the foot of each banana plant, with quantities varying according to the different treatments.
+The treatment consisted in amending rubber seed cake at the foot of each banana plant, with quantities varying according to the different treatments.

 The vivo-plants were planted in 30 x 30 x 30 cm holes dug by hand.
-A distance of 2.5 meters was left between blocks and 2 meters between plants, resulting in 2,000 plants/ha.
-The recommended dose was used for the control, 240 kg/ha N and 658 kg/ha K, which corresponds to 120 g N/banana tree and 329 g K/banana tree.
+A distance of 2.5 meters was maintained between blocks and 2 meters between plants, resulting in 2,000 plants/ha.
+The recommended dose was used for the control, 240 kg/ha nitrogen (N) and 658 kg/ha potassium (K), which corresponds to 120 g N/ tree and 329 g K/ tree.
 Based on the mineral composition of the rubber seed cake, three treatments were formulated.
-At the end of the experiment, six (6) useful banana plants were selected per treatment in each replication, giving a total of 30 useful banana plants for each treatment.
+At the end of the experiment, six banana plants were selected per treatment in each replication, giving a total of 30 banana plants for each treatment.

 The treatments (T) consisted of:

-T1: 120g N/banana tree and 329g K/banana tree (recommended dose)
+T1: 120g N/ tree and 329g K/ tree (recommended dose)

-T2: 5 kg of cake/banana tree
+T2: 5 kg of cake/ tree

-T3: 7.5 kg of cake/banana tree
+T3: 7.5 kg of cake/ tree

-T4: 10 kg of cake/banana tree
+T4: 10 kg of cake/ tree

-NB: In addition to potassium and nitrogen, the thirty useful banana plants in treatment T1 received 27 g of urea and 66 g of potassium chloride (KCl) for 10 months.
+NB: In addition to K and N, the thirty banana plants in treatment T1 received 27 g of urea and 66 g of potassium chloride (KCl) for 10 months.

 2.4 Determination of agro-morphological parameters

-The average weights of the bunches and fruits obtained from each treatment were determined by weighing them on a scale.
-The number of hands and fingers on each bunch from the different treatments was determined by simple counting.
+The average weights of bunches and fruits obtained from each treatment were determined by weighing them on a scale.
+The number of hands and fingers on each bunch from the different treatments was determined by manual counting.

-The internal and external lengths of the fruits were determined by measuring each fruit with a tape measure from the distal end to the proximal end, according to the method of[19].
-Finally, the circumference of the fruit was determined by measuring each fruit with a tape measure at its midpoint according to the method of [19].
+The internal and external lengths of the fruits were measured with a tape measure from the distal end to the proximal end, according to the method of Dadzie and Orchard [19].
+Finally, the circumference of the fruit was determined by measuring each fruit with a tape measure at its midpoint as per Dadzie and Orchard [19].

 2.5.
 Determination of biochemical parameters

-Dry matter, lipid content, and ash content were determined according to the AOAC method [20]. pH was evaluated according to the AOAC method [21].
-Total and reducing sugar content were determined using the methods of.
-[22] and [23], respectively.
-The method of [24] was used to measure fiber content.
-For total carbohydrates, the method of [25] was used, and the energy value was calculated using the method of [26].
+Dry matter, lipid content, pH, and ash content were determined according to the AOAC method [20].
+Total and reducing sugar contents were determined using the methods of Dubois et al. [22] and Bernfeld [23], respectively.
+The method of Wolf [24] was used to measure fiber content.
+For total carbohydrates, the method of James [25] was used, and the energy value was calculated using the method of Atwater and Rosa [26].

 2.4 Statistical processing

 XLSTAT software version 2019 was used for statistical analysis of the results.
-A one-way analysis of variance (ANOVA) was performed and the difference in means was calculated using Tukey's test at a probability threshold of 5%.
+A one-way analysis of variance (ANOVA) was performed and the means were separated using Tukey's test at a probability threshold of 5%.

 3. results